Mass Time Meaningful

 - At the beginning, we’ll share a link to a page with all of the videos for the subscription.
 Over time, as the library of videos grows, we expect to create a more robust and organized way for you to access to videos on the site.

 How does the “My Liturgical Year” book work?

 - At the start of your subscription, you will receive a starter set for the book.
-This includes a cover page and loose-leaf ring.
+This includes a cover page and two loose-leaf rings.
 Each week you will add the new story card from inside your Children’s Missalette to build a book for the liturgical year.
 Each year, before Advent, you’ll receive a new cover page and rings.

 How do manage my account?